rasmus-kirk/halo-accumulation/report/report.md

 of the document will go over these sets of algorithms, their security, performance and implementation details.

+Since these kinds of proofs can both be used for proving knowledge of a large witness to a statement succinctly, and doing so without revealing any information about the underlying witness, the zero-knowledgeness of the protocol is described as _optional_.
+This is highlighted in the algorithmic specifications as the parts colored \textcolor{GbBlueDk}{blue}.
+In the Rust implementation I have chosen to include these parts as they were not too cumbersome to implement, but since IVC is at the heart of this project, not zero-knowledge, I have chosen to omit them from the soundness and completeness discussions in the following sections as well as omitted the proofs of zero-knowledgeness.

 The authors of the paper present additional algorithms for setting up public parameters ($\CMSetup$, $\PCDLSetup$, $\ASDLGenerator$) and distributing them ($\CMTrim$, $\PCDLTrim$, $\ASDLIndexer$), we omit them in the following algorithmic specifications on the assumption that:

 a.
-The setup has already been run, producing values $N, D \in \Nb, S, H \in_R
+The setups has already been run, producing values $N, D \in \Nb, S, H \in_R
-   \Eb(\Fb_q), \vec{G} \in_R \Eb(\Fb_q)$ where $D = N - 1$ and $N$ is a
+   \Eb(\Fb_q), \vec{G} \in_R \Eb(\Fb_q)$ where $D = N - 1$, $N$ is a
-   power of two.
+   power of two and any random values have been sampled honestly.
 b.
 All algorithms have global access to the above values.

-This more closely models the implementation where the values were generated for a computationally viable value of $N$ and $S, H, \vec{G}$ were randomly sampled using a hashing algorithm.
+This more closely models the implementation where the values were generated for a computationally viable value of $N$ and $S, H,
+\vec{G}$ were randomly sampled using a hashing algorithm.
 More specefically a genesis string was appended with an numeric index, run through the sha3 hashing algorithm, then used to generate a curve point.
-These values were then added as constants in the code, see the [`/code/src/consts.rs`](https://github.com/rasmus-kirk/halo-accumulation/blob/main/code/src/consts.rs) in the repo.
+These values were then added as global constants in the code, see the [`/code/src/consts.rs`](https://github.com/rasmus-kirk/halo-accumulation/blob/main/code/src/consts.rs) in the repo.